SocialGeeks/ctf1training/web/README.md

 # HTTP Intro

-request/response client/server model
+## Simple request/response client/server model

 Works as the foundation of data communication on the web, but is used for a lot more.

-stateless
+* stateless
-v1.1
+* v1.1

 HTTP is the application layer that web technologies run on top.
 It acts as the transport layer, but has the ability to do much more.
-See RESTful style of architecture.
+See [RESTful style of architecture](https://en.wikipedia.org/wiki/Representational_state_transfer).

+## Resource driven

 HTTP gives you a way to interact with resources.
 Resources are identified by the URI.
 URL is a subset of URI that most people are familiar with.

 Web browser acts as a common client, but certainly not the only one.
-A lot more to HTTP than just the web.
+Due to it's flexibility, simplicity and feature set, a lot more going on with HTTP than just the web.

+* Data API servers (SalesForce, GitHub)
+* Cloud API services (Amazon, Rackspace)

+## Proxies & Cache

 HTTP was designed to be proxied to help improve or enable communications that couldn't happen otherwise.

-Browser caches, border proxies can cache (give demo with TRACE)

-# TCP/IP tools (netcat/telnet)
+The HTTP response can be cached at many places along the way which saves on server resources and network bandwidth.
+Can also be a frustrating problem to solve when you forget. =)

+### Potential cache locations

+* Local client browser
+* Network border proxies
+* ISP proxies
+* Server-side reverse proxies

+# Getting our hands dirty (netcat)

 This could all be done with a telnet client on a Windows box as well.